LionelDraghi/ArchiCheck/Tests/1_Command_Line/Readme.txt

 (end)

-Test: Version options
+Test: Version option
-Test that the -v or --version will put :
+Test that the --version will put :
 (start code)
 ArchiCheck version 0.2